chetrambassit121/Weather-App/README.md

 INITIAL SETUP:
 - Download or clone this project into a folder directory on your local machine.
 (Visual Studio Code use Git Clone extension).
 - Access your terminal, navigate to the folder directory.
-- Create virtual enviorment  ...
+- Create virtual environment  ...
 COMMAND: python -m venv venv
-- Activate virtual enviorment ...
+- Activate virtual environment ...
 COMMAND: venv/Scripts/activate
 - Change directory to WeatherApp ...
 COMMAND: cd WeatherApp/

 Starting project WITH DOCKER: (MUST HAVE DOCKER DOWNLOADED)